noggin-learning/.github/.github/pull_request_template.md

 - [ ] I have added tests and verified that my changes don't reduce the total code coverage score
 - [ ] I have written the PR title in the past tense (i.e. `Implemented xyz…`)
 - [ ] I have tagged this PR with one of the required tags: `enhancement`, `bug`, `documentation` or `dependencies`
-- [ ] I have added detailed QA instructions to the ticket on both GitHub and Jira
+- [ ] I have added detailed QA instructions to the corresponding ticket
-- [ ] I have referenced the corresponding GitHub issues at the bottom of this PR
+- [ ] I have referenced the corresponding ticket number at the bottom of this PR

 <br>

-Resolves #(issue)
+Resolves (issue)